edzer/UseR2016/spatial-tutorial-syllabus.md

 and give users the opportunity to experiment with this material.

-The tutorial consists of three one-hour blocks, where 45 mins lecturing/demonstration is followed by 15 mins breaks where participants can try to replicate the analysis, work on their own data, or start small-group discussions.
+The tutorial consists of one-hour blocks, where 40-45 mins lecturing/demonstration is followed by 15 mins breaks where participants can try to replicate the analysis, work on their own data, or start small-group discussions.

-Planning:
-* first hour: spatial and temporal
-* second hour: spatiotemporal, intersections, aggregations
-* third hour: movement data, meaningfulness, data integration

 ## Prerequisites attendees should have in order to benefit from the tutorial